homedepot/go-clouddriver/README.md

 - it stores Kubernetes providers in a database, fronted by a simple CRUD API
 - it removes over-complicated strategies such as [Cache All The Stuff](https://github.com/spinnaker/clouddriver/tree/master/cats), instead making live calls for all operations

 Go Clouddriver is *not* an API complete implementation of Clouddriver OSS and only handles Kubernetes providers and operations.
 It is meant to be run in tandem with Clouddriver OSS.
-Visit [the wiki](https://github.com/homedepot/go-clouddriver/wiki) for feature support.
+Visit [the wiki](https://github.com/homedepot/go-clouddriver/wiki) for feature support and intallation instructions.

 ## Getting Started